tckerr/walk/README.md

 ["c"] --> ["d"]
 ```

-The expanded version of this:
+`apply` is a shorthand version of the full `walk` API.
+The verbose way to do this is:

 ```javascript
 import {walk} from 'walkjs';